 15147 McLean Rd, Mt Vernon, WA 98273

-Please Note: This location is a two-hour drive north from the Lynnwood Convention Center.
+Please Note: This location is a one-hour drive north from the Lynnwood Convention Center.

 Jim Barborinas is the President and Founder of Urban Forestry Services, Inc. He has worked throughout the Puget Sound Region with large and small communities, landscape architects, engineers, developers, and private citizens on many urban forest issues for over 30 years.
 He has provided tree evaluations, tree protection specifications, design review, and monitoring for contract compliance for mature landscape trees on numerous sites, including most Seattle and King County Housing projects over the last 20 years.
 From his knowledge of growing trees, Jim is particularly adamant about soil preparation and proper tree selection regarding location, installation and maintenance.
 Jim has a BS and MS in Forestry and Resource Management.

 Jim and his wife Annie own and operate Urban Forest Nursery, Inc., a 32 acre wholesale tree nursery in the Skagit Valley, specializing in growing high quality street and landscape trees specifically selected and grown for characteristics that complement the limited planting spaces and adverse conditions typical of urban planting sites today.

 Martin Hanni began his horticultural career in his native Switzerland.
 He has grown trees with Hillier’s Nursery, J.Frank Schmidt & Son and Monrovia Nursery, and today he is the general manager of Northwest Shade Trees, LLC in Brooks, Oregon.